Dionid/paasible/README.md

 MG: create UI for Paasible to query and edit all entities, play performances, edit playbooks, projects, etc.

-1. Add authentication based on `.env` file
+1. Add authentication based on hidden
 1. ...

 ## Stage 4.
 Remote performe